 If you’ve been researching supplements for migraine treatment, you’ve probably read that Coenzyme Q10 (also known as ubiquinone-10) can help prevent attacks.
 But you’d be forgiven for wondering if there’s any scientific evidence to support this common claim.

-We’ll spare you the research and cut to the chase: coenzyme Q10 (CoQ10 for short) is clinically proven to reduce the frequency of migraine headaches.
+We’ll spare you the research and cut to the chase: There's strong clinical evidence that Coenzyme Q10 (CoQ10 for short) can help reduce the frequency of migraine headaches.
 How?
 We’ll tell you.